brkarcher/brkarcher.github.io/shadow.md

 He wrestled himself to his feet and gave a salute appropriate to the end of the exercise before collapsing again.

-"Abbot, sir, are you all right?" candidate Othall asked from the edge of the circle.
+"Abbot, sir, are you all right?"
+Candidate Othall asked from the edge of the circle.

 "Ha.
 Yes," Way managed to wheeze out.
 "Give me a second."